MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-permissions.md

 Site visitors have view-only permissions to the SharePoint site.
 This permission level is only used by SharePoint and is not related to permissions in an associated Microsoft 365 group or team.

 > [!NOTE]
-> For information on how to manage Site owners, Site  members and Site visitors permission groups, see [Sharing and permissions in the SharePoint modern experience](modern-experience-sharing-permissions.md) and [SharePoint site permissions](customize-sharepoint-site-permissions.md).
+> For information on how to manage Site owners, Site  members and Site visitors permission groups, see [Sharing and permissions in the SharePoint modern experience](modern-experience-sharing-permissions.md).

 ## Additional permissions